Directory.GetFiles Method (String, String, SearchOption)

 Return ValueType: System.String

-An array of the full names (including paths) for the files in the specified directory that match the specified search pattern and option.
+An array of the full names (including paths) for the files in the specified directory that match the specified search pattern and option, or an empty array if no files are found.

-path is a zero-length string, contains only white space, or contains one or more invalid characters as defined by InvalidPathChars.
+path is a zero-length string, contains only white space, or contains one or more invalid characters.
+You can query for invalid characters with the GetInvalidPathChars method.

 searchPattern does not contain a valid pattern.